Stock events for The Manitowoc Co., Inc. (MTW)

 Ownership

-Institutional investors are the primary owners of The Manitowoc Company, holding approximately 77.13% of shares as of August 2025.
-Major institutional owners include BlackRock, Inc., Front Street Capital Management, Inc., The Vanguard Group, Inc., Dimensional Fund Advisors LP, and First Eagle Investment Management, LLC.
-Insider holdings have remained stable at approximately 3.61% as of April 2025, with CEO Aaron Ravenscroft holding about 1.4% of the company's shares as of February 2025.
-As of February 2025, Aaron H. Ravenscroft was the largest individual shareholder, owning 690,142 shares, representing 1.95% of the company.
+Institutional investors are the primary owners of The Manitowoc Co., Inc., holding approximately 77.13% of shares as of August 2025, though this figure saw a slight dip to around 76.17% between November 2024 and April 2025.
+As of Q3 2025, institutions held about 88% of outstanding shares.
+Major institutional shareholders include BlackRock, Inc., The Vanguard Group, Inc., Front Street Capital Management, Inc., and Dimensional Fund Advisors Lp.
+Insider holdings have remained modest, at approximately 3.61% as of April 2025, with CEO Aaron Ravenscroft holding about 1.4% of the company's shares as of February 2025, and 1.97% as of 2026.

 Ask Our Expert AI Analyst